| JSC TODAY CATEGORIES - Headlines

 Previous efforts to study and map the Homunculus Nebula, which is expanding out from the two stars at a rate of 1.3 million miles per hour, used only five slices of the system.
 To create their 3D model of the giant cloud of gas that now measures one full light year across, the researchers took 92 different slices of it using the European Southern Observatory's Very Large Telescope and its X-Shooter spectrograph.
 They imaged near-infrared, visible and ultraviolet wavelengths, creating the most complete spectral map ever, according to NASA.

+That data was used to create a shape model, which was then 3D printed (and also published by the journal Monthly Notices of the Royal Astronomical Society).
 "The new shape model confirms several features identified by previous studies," says NASA's statement about the model, "including pronounced holes located at the ends of each lobe and the absence of any extended molecular hydrogen emission from a dust skirt apparent in visible light near the center of the nebula.
 New features include curious arm-like protrusions emanating from each lobe near the dust skirt; vast, deep trenches curving along each lobe; and irregular divots on the side facing away from Earth."

 What the researchers were hoping to find out is if interactions between the two stars in the Eta Carinae system had an effect on the formation of the nebula in which they're contained.
 The answer seems to be "yes."